ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ### Input

 Either single-end (SE) or paired-end (PE) raw CAGE reads.
 Only one type of reads (either single- or paired-end) can be used in one run of the pipeline.
-The files of the reads can be listed in a samplesheet or a file path can be provided and the flag whether the input is SE or PE.
+The user can list read files in a samplesheet or provide a path to a directory containing the files (stored all together or in per-sample subdirectories).

 ### Output

 A CAGEexp (CAGEr) object with called TSSs, ready for a downstream analysis with CAGEr.
 The intermediate and final results are stored in the `results` directory.
-The final CAGEexp object is stored in an RDS file in the `results/cager` directory.

 ### Map